 All admitted students, regardless of nationality, are considered for academic/merit scholarships for which they are eligible.
 In general, admitted students awarded scholarships have excellent academic credentials and exhibit exceptional leadership skills.

 Most merit-based scholarships do not require an application for financial aid.
 However, we strongly encourage merit award candidates to complete the forms required for need-based aid, if they believe that they may need financial aid in addition to their merit award.
 Merit award recipients who have applied for need-based financial aid will be considered for any need-based aid for which they qualify beyond the amount of the merit award.

 Freshman Merit Awards

 The Admissions Committee makes all merit-based scholarship decisions and notifies students at the time they are admitted or shortly thereafter.
-Your admissions application is your application for a merit scholarship.
-No separate scholarship application is required except for the Frederick Douglass Distinguished Scholarship, Champions of Excellence Scholarship, AU United Methodist Scholarship and Tuition Exchange Scholarship.
+Your admissions application is your application for a merit-based scholarship.
+No separate application is required for the following merit awards:

 AU Presidential Scholarship

 Frederick Douglass Scholarship